 Android – as noted above, the free Avast! for Android app includes a firewall.

-iOS – the only iOS firewall I know of is Firewall iP.
-It requires a jailbroken device to run.
+iOS – the only iOS firewall I know of is Firewall iP, and it requires a jailbroken device to run.

-Linux – there are many Linux firewall programs and dedicated firewall distros available. iptables is bundled with just about every Linux distro.
-It is an extremely flexible firewall utility for anyone who cares to master it.
+Linux – there are many Linux firewall programs and dedicated firewall distros available. iptables is bundled with just about every Linux distro, and is an extremely flexible firewall utility for anyone who cares to master it.

 As I noted near the beginning of this guide, no commercial software can be trusted not to have a back-door built into it by the NSA.